 This is an easy-to-make pork chop seasoning made with a mix of tasty whole spices and dried herbs for adding fabulous flavours, whether grilling, frying or oven cooking.
 It's also versatile, and can be used on any other part of the pig.
 (See the bottom of the page for links to more of my recipes)

 2 tbsp dried rosemary

 1 tbsp garlic powder

 1 tbsp cumin seeds

 2 tsp chili powder

 tsp = teaspoon

-Ingredient Note: This pork chop rub uses whole peppercorns which are then ground before combining.
+Ingredient Note: This pork chop rub uses whole peppercorns and cumin seeds which are then ground before combining.
 If you only have these in pre-ground form, you can still use them if you reduce the amount the recipe says by roughly half.
 So, for 2 teaspoons of peppercorns you use 1 teaspoon of ground pepper and stir in with the other powders when making.

 Montreal Steak Seasoning - Capture the Unique Taste